 - 1. Loosen draw screw at gasket band and slide collar toward flanged end of tube.
-Do no remove collar from tube. - Slide unflanged end of tube into the upstream piece of pipe and make up joint between pipe and collar following the procedures as outlined under PIPE AND FITTING ASSEMBLY on Page 4. - 3.
-Pull flanged end of tube to the downstream piece of pipe and make up joint as above (See FIG. 20). - 4.
-Wrap two half jackets around joint with bead at the downstream end and punched edge overlapping plain edge by approximately 3/4" (19).
-Note: for horizontal installations the seams must be located at the top and bottom of the pipe.
-Coat unpunched edge of casing with P077 sealant to waterproof the casing. - 5.
-Install self-drilling screws (supplied with jacket) at punched holes through both layers of overlap.
+Do not remove collar from tube. - 2.
+Slide unflanged end of tube into the upstream piece of pipe and make up joint between pipe and collar following the procedures outlined under heading JOINT ASSEMBLY on Page 4. - 3.
+Pull flanged end of tube to the downstream piece of pipe and make up joint as above (See FIG. 20). - For IPIC, cut insulation to desired length and wrap inner pipe ensuring that it is covered completely before attaching half jackets. - 5.
+Wrap two half jackets around joint with bead at the downstream end and punched edge overlapping plain edge by approximate 3/4" (19).
+NOTE: For horizontal installations the seams must be located at the top and bottom of the pipe, coat unpunched edge of casing with P077 sealant to waterproof the casing. - 6.
+Install self-drilling screws (supplied with jacket) at punched holed through both layers at overlap.
 Exercise care that half jacket edges do not align with draw screws on flange bands and that no screws are installed in portion of jacket which is over casing of adjacent pieces of pipe (See FIG. 21).
-The screws shipped with the expansion joint are the correct length to avoid penetrating the inner wall (flue) of the pipe.
+The screws shipped with the expansion joint are of the correct length to avoid penetrating the inner wall (flue) of the pipe.
 Do not use any other screws to attach the casing.